Access to Education

 Ministry of Education Partnership

-Sahar partners with the Afghanistan Ministry of Education (MOE) to improve girls access to education.
-This includes but is not limited to protocols with the MOE that govern our building programs, digital literacy programs and prevention of early marriage pilot program.
+Sahar partnered with the Afghanistan Ministry of Education (MOE) to improve girls’ access to education before the institution of the current Taliban rule.
+This includes but is not limited to protocols with the MOE that governed our building programs, digital literacy programs, and prevention of early marriage pilot program.

-Sahar also works with the Ministry of Higher Education to increase the number female teachers by supporting a teacher training center in rural Northern Afghanistan.
-In each circumstance, this approach ensures continuity in program delivery and requires mutual involvement on the part of the Ministry and Sahar.
-Our building projects are turned over to the MOE to operate upon completion.
+Sahar also worked with the Ministry of Higher Education to increase the number of female teachers by supporting a teacher training center in rural Northern Afghanistan.
+In each circumstance, this approach ensured continuity in program delivery and required mutual involvement on the part of the Ministry and Sahar.
+Our building projects were turned over to the MOE to operate upon completion.

 You can change the life of a girl and her community.